-The optional output file for the default CCSR for principal diagnosis will only have one row per input record, pertaining to the principal (or first-listed) diagnosis.
-In the sample input record above, the first diagnosis code is cross classified to three CCSR categories, but the default for the principal diagnosis is END003, which is listed as the value for DEFAULT_DXCCSR_DX1.
+The optional output file for the default CCSR for principal (or first-listed) diagnosis will only have one row per input record, pertaining to the principal (or first-listed) diagnosis.
+In the sample input record above, the first diagnosis code is cross classified to three CCSR categories, but the default for the principal (or first-listed) diagnosis is END003, which is listed as the value for DEFAULT DXCCSR DX1.

 Table 11.
-Example of the Optional Output File for Default Assignment for the Principal Diagnosis
+Example of the Optional Output File for Default Assignment for the Principal or First-Listed Diagnosis